shivshank/mini_gl_fb/README.md

 Listed in rough order of importance and ease (which are surprisingly correlated here!).

- - Bounds check on `update_buffer` which will currently segfault if you pass the wrong size.

  - Shader playground.
 Add a method for using shadertoy-like fragment shaders to be applied to your submitted pixel data.